hbirchtree/jason/MANUAL.md

      + environment: typical environment, enabled when the subsystem is enabled.
      + variables: typical, enabled when the subsystem is enabled.
      + Different types: (specified in the "type" key)
-       - bool: toggled by a boolean value. is not processed if the boolean value is false.
+       - bool: toggled by a boolean value. is not processed if the boolean value is false. may contain variables, environments and executing with syntax similar to substitution subsystems.
        - substitution:
          * trigger: when to run, sys-prerun or sys-postrun
          * variable: the variable that the input value is assigned to, is local if there is a .exec value, global if there's an environment.